moderntribe/square-one/docs/README.md

 We’ve baked in some advanced image handling into SquareOne, including src-set, responsive images, lazy-loading, and have some additional S3/CDN modules for offloading media.

 #### Components
-We’ve enforce a component pattern to our Front-end tech so we can cleanly separate logic and presentation.
+We enforce a component pattern to our Front-end to cleanly separate logic and presentation.
 Each component is built to have it's own contained markup, styles, javascript, and models for maximum portability.
 This makes things very DRY and reusable and aligns well with a design system.

 ## Back-End <a name="backend"></a>